Enkeleda/entity_resolution/README.md

-The project part of my thesis submitted in fulfilment of the requirements for the degree of Master of Science in Data Science in the Department of Informatics,Athens University of Economics and Business.
+The project is part of my thesis submitted in fulfilment of the requirements for the degree of Master of Science in Data Science in the Department of Informatics,Athens University of Economics and Business.